isomerpages/moe-marisstellahigh/_our-programme/CCE/Primary Section.md

 ones.</p>
 <p>You may&nbsp;click&nbsp;<a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>&nbsp;for
 more information on MOE Sexuality Education.</p>
-<p><strong>OVERVIEW OF SEXUALITY EDUCATION PROGRAMME FOR 2025 Programme</strong>
+<p><strong>OVERVIEW OF SEXUALITY EDUCATION PROGRAMME FOR 2026 Programme</strong>
 </p>
 <p><strong>MARIS STELLA HIGH SCHOOL (PRIMARY)</strong>
 </p>
-<p>4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education is delivered
+<p>Sexuality Education is delivered in a holistic manner through the school
-in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;<a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>&nbsp;for more information on the scope of Sexuality Education in the school curriculum.</p>
+curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click&nbsp;
+<a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank"><u>here</u>
+</a>&nbsp;for more information on the scope of Sexuality Education in the
+school curriculum.</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The subjects that incorporate
 topics on sexuality include:</p>
 <p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Science</p>